Broken Pot and Doily Air Plant Holder

 - Fabric hardener (optional).
 I used a local product from A.Shak.

-I figured it would make the perfect holder if I combined it with the doily.
+I figured it would make the perfect holder if I incorporated it into the dreamcatcher.
 All I needed to do was cut it to the right size and drill two holes for hanging.
 If you don’t have a piece of terra cotta lying around you can adapt this teddy bear swing tutorial and use a piece of wood instead.
-To see how I cut and drilled my terra cotta pieces, watch the action-packed video below 😉
+Or you make one of these easy clay tubes.

 Just make sure to clean the holes out before the gesso dries.

-Nothing that a little paint won’t cure 😀 To sew the doily onto the hoop I used a clear fishing line.
+Nothing that a little paint won’t cure.
+To sew the doily onto the hoop I used a clear fishing line.

 Those scraps might look familiar.
 I used similar ones when I made this t-shirt yarn dreamcatcher.

 And because I was so terribly proud of myself, I added my crochet flowers on too.
 Feel free to add whatever bits make you happy.
+Don’t forget the feathers.
+They help the good dreams filter down to comfort the sleeper.

 Just have fun and don’t worry about being perfect.